 This month it’s all about Mail, on the iPhone and on the Mac.

-iOS Mail is full of features that help you handle email chores faster, easier, and with less effort.
-Here are my favorites..
+The Mail app on the iPhone (and iPad) is full of features that help you handle email chores faster, easier, and with less effort.
+Here are my favorites.

 - Scroll to top with a tap

 - Resize text

 - Turn your iPhone sideways

 - Signatures with Images and Formatted Text

 1. Scroll to the top